 Cleaning your splint

 Thermoplastic orthoses can be cleaned easily with mild soap and cool water.
-Use a damp cloth or sponge to wipe down the inside and outside of the splint after use.
+Use a damp cloth or sponge to wipe down the inside and outside of the splint.
 Rinse off any soap residue and allow the splint to dry fully before wearing it again.
+An antibacterial wipe can also be used.

 The straps and padding can be wiped down in the same way.
 If the padding becomes worn, or the Velcro straps lose their grip, contact the clinic for replacement parts.